Shubhampandey1git/Amazon-Delivery-Time-Prediction/README.md

 ---

 ## 🗂️ Data sets
-* This project was created during and Internship.
+* This project was created during an Internship.
 * If you want to use the data that I have used, you can contact me.

 ---